adamrozycki00/loans/README.md

 # loans
-A simple service for private loan - the backend part
+A simple service for private loans - the backend part

 Link to the frontend part:
 https://github.com/adamrozycki00/loans-front